 Having had the good fortune to grow up in a ‘fundamentalist’ home, I constantly reap the rewards of what some may call that insular lifestyle.
 For example, the hours that many young people spend staring into the abyss of television, we spent spread out on the living room floor with scissors, paste, the Montgomery Ward Catalogue and a large box of crayons creating the worlds that inhabited our imaginations.
 We attended church 3 times a week, but our family was a family of dreamers and spent many hours exploring the adventures of the mind and experiencing all the possibilities that a creative life holds.
 I don’t see our family as unique within the fundamentalist world we inhabit.
 Believe me when I tell you that a good number of the people I’ve met set the “pea flicking” standard pretty high.

-In addition, the emphasis placed on personal responsibility and discipline has only been a benefit in the pursuit of my own personal artistic ambitions.
+n, the emphasis placed on personal responsibility and discipline has only been a benefit in the pursuit of my own personal artistic ambitions.
 This is not to say that an unquestioning approach to life was ever a possibility.
 I always understood that inherent in the foundation of our belief system was an open door for exploration, questioning and an adventurous imagination.
 It’s my belief that a child born with an artistic curiosity and ability to question will question in whatever climate they land.

 There are 4 comments for Reaping the rewards of fundamentalism by Jeanne Larson